 You may still be able to hear some sounds, but it has gotten harder to hear conversations in both quiet and noisy situations.
-You can still hear barks and honks, but you can’t hear whistles and chirps.
-You may have high-frequency hearing loss.
+You can still hear barks and honks, but you can’t hear whistles and chirps, which are high-frequency sounds.

-This type of hearing loss causes you to miss the high-frequency sounds that allow you to distinguish words and detect emotion.
+High-frequency sounds help you distinguish words and detect emotion.
 Without them, words merge together – making what you do hear jumbled and difficult to understand.

-It uses acoustic amplification to improve the low-frequency hearing you still have, while taking advantage of cochlear implant technology to restore access to the high-frequency hearing you are missing.
-Together, these two technologies give you a more complete hearing experience so you can hear better in noisy environments and understand speech more clearly.
+Cochlear Hybrid Hearing uses acoustic amplification to improve the hearing you may have after surgery, while taking advantage of cochlear implant technology to restore access to the hearing you're missing.
+The result can be improved sound quality and speech recognition.

 If you know you have hearing loss, but don’t know yet which hearing solution is right for you, launch the quiz below to learn more.